sentanos/roblox-bots/README.md

 <b>getPlayers.php</b>
 Miscellaneous non-action API that can get users in a group based on their rank (or all users) and exports the username and userId in json format.

+<b>getPlayersAsync.php</b>
+The same as getPlayers.php except with asynchronous requests and therefore responds much quicker.

 <b>message.php</b>
 Miscellaneous API that can send messages to other users.